 Katharine studied Law at the University of Liverpool and thereafter at the College of Law, Chester.
 Following a period of travel, Katharine joined Canter Levin & Berg as a trainee solicitor in November 2005 and is now Head of our Employment Law department.
 She deals in all aspects of Employment Law but specialises in providing non contentious employment advice and compliance to both small business ventures and larger companies.
 In particular, Katharine is experienced in giving advice to companies concerning starting out in industry and reorganisation and can draft a wide range of company documentation in accordance with the individual needs of the business.

-Martin is a Director and the Chief Operating Officer of Canter Levin & Berg and splits his time between commercial and employment law and practice administration.
+Martin is the Managing Director of Canter Levin & Berg and splits his time between commercial and employment law and practice administration.
 He has over 25 years’ experience dealing with a wide range of commercial and employment disputes.

 He combines his experience in employment law with insolvency, intellectual property and company/partnership disputes.